kedwar83/opensuse-automatic-offline-updates/README.md

 # Zypper Auto-Update Systemd Services

 This project provides a set of systemd services for automating Zypper repository refreshing, update downloading, offline update application, and user notification in case of failures.
-These services work together to keep your openSUSE or SUSE Linux Enterprise system up-to-date with minimal user intervention while addressing potential issues with system sleep and incomplete downloads.
+These services work together to keep your openSUSE or SUSE Linux Enterprise system up-to-date with minimal user intervention.

 ## Services Overview

-1. Zypper Refresh and Download Updates (zypper-refresh-download.service)
+1. **Zypper Refresh and Download Updates** (zypper-refresh-download.service)
-2. Zypper Offline Update (zypper-offline-update.service)
+2. **Zypper Offline Update** (zypper-offline-update.service)
-3. Zypper Update Notification (zypper-update-notify-failure.service)
+3. **Zypper Update Notification** (zypper-update-notify-failure.service)

-## Detailed Service Descriptions
+## Detailed Service Descriptions and Scripts

 ### 1. Zypper Refresh and Download Updates (zypper-refresh-download.service)

-This service refreshes the Zypper repositories and downloads available updates using the --download-only option.
+This service refreshes the Zypper repositories and downloads available updates using the `--download-only` option.
 It runs once daily, but only after the system has been booted for at least one hour, without user interaction.

 #### Script (/usr/local/bin/zypper-refresh-download.sh)